kpfromer/react-component-setup/README.md

 This package reduces component testing boilerplate code by providing a handy `mount` and `shallow` functions using enzyme.

+## Installiation

+Run the following command:

+`npm install --save-dev react-component-setup`

 ## Why?

-I read an [article by Tomasz Bak](https://medium.com/selleo/testing-react-components-best-practices-2f77ac302d12) Describing some best react practices.
+I read an [article by Tomasz Bak](https://medium.com/selleo/testing-react-components-best-practices-2f77ac302d12) describing some best react practices.
 One practice described that you should use a setup() instead of a beforeEach (in jest) for your code to be more readable.
 I liked this practice and incorporated into one of my projects.
 However, immediately, it became tedious to write a setup() for every component; thus I created `react-component-setup`.